ACADEMIC SCHOLARSHIPS & MERIT SCHOLARSHIPS

 An Aquinas Leaders Work Scholarship supplements an already strong academic scholarship that pushes the total award to approximately 60% of the student’s total tuition costs over four years.

-Students with a 3.4 cumulative GPA are eligible for a scholarship worth 50% of their tuition if they are members of this national honor society for community college students and maintain their high academic standard.
+Students with a 3.5 cumulative GPA are eligible for a scholarship worth 50% of their tuition if they are members of this national honor society for community college students and maintain their high academic standard.
+Please note some college chapters have raised their minimum GPA requirement, check with your chapter adviser.

-*If a transfer student attended more than one college, the transfer GPA is taken from the last college attended as long as they have earned 15 or more credits at that college.
+*If a transfer student attended more than one college, the transfer GPA is taken from the college with the most transferable credits.
+PTK status will remain the same despite attending another college.

 These $500 to $2,000 Annual Scholarships vary based on high school academic profiles, intended majors, and community service histories.
 These scholarships were established by donors and the endowment interest generated on these investments yields a number of scholarships for new students on an annual basis.
 These awards are renewable, and all applicants are reviewed by the Enrollment Management Office.
 Students do not need to apply for these awards.
 Every student is reviewed and their achievements are taken into consideration.